Kanna Lakshmi Narayana: Policies

 Kanna Lakshmi Narayana has a progressive outlook.
 From the time he started his ministerial responsibilities in 1991 under N. Janardhan Reddy's cabinet till today, Narayana has worked to implement welfare and developmental programs for the weaker sections and backward classes.

 Public services

-Kanna Lakshmi Narayana has worked to establish Junior colleges in Krosur and Thallur in his constituency as well as Primary Health Center buildings.
+Kanna Lakshmi Narayana has worked to establish Junior colleges in Krosur and Thallur in his constituency, as well as Primary Health Center buildings.

 Safe drinking water

-Kanna Lakshmi Narayana has also worked to resolve the health problems caused by the high rate of fluoride content in drinking water in several villages.
+Kanna Lakshmi Narayana has also worked to resolve the health problems caused by the high fluoride content in drinking water in several villages.
 He secured Rs 3.50 crores of funds sanctioned for Community Protected Drinking Water Scheme for the surrounding villages of Bellamkonda and thus ensured that residents of 17 villages got protected drinking water.
-Apart from this he also got sanction for 300 bore wells in several villages and protected drinking water schemes were implemented in many villages.
+Apart from this he also got sanction for 300 bore wells in several villages and, protected drinking water schemes were implemented in many villages.

-Infrastructure

-Kanna Lakshmi Narayana has worked towards providing electricity facility to over 150 weaker sections’ colonies belonging to Scheduled Castes and Scheduled Tribes.
-To resolve the problem of low voltage, new transformers and modernization of existing transformers in the villages was undertaken.
-Sub stations were provided to each Mandal.
-To speed up the development a good road network and efficient and effective transport system was essential, so Kanna Lakshmi Narayana sanctioned new roads and undertook the construction of bridges in several villages.

-Some other major programs initiated have been housing schemes for weaker sections under Indiramma Phase I and II.
-In total 28,680 houses were sanctioned and have been completed till date.

-Agriculture

-Kanna Lakshmi Narayana has also introduced development programs for agriculture including providing several thousands of acres with irrigation facilities by getting funds to repair and modernize the canals.
-18 big lift irrigation schemes were completed and it has helped in providing irrigation facilities to 40,525 acres.

-In addition he worked to provide farmers with an adequate supply of seeds, fertilizers and financial assistance to purchase agricultural pump sets.

-Narayana also started a new Agricultural Marketing Yard in Krosur.
-This provided infrastructure for Go Downs, platforms and administrative building and he got sufficient financial resources sanctioned for this developmental activity.